What did these guys to be considered the most famous hackers in history

 The fraud consisted of placing advertisements in the Internet auction market for the sale of merchandise.
 The scammers posed as sellers to contact their victims in the United States.

-When the sale of the products was in process, Popescu's team tricked its customers with false invoices associated with bank accounts in the United States.
+When the sale of the products was in process, Popescu's team tricked their customers with false invoices associated with bank accounts in the United States.

-Since 2012, Popescu is wanted by the FBI and a reward of one million dollars is offered for his capture.
+Since 2012, Popescu is wanted by the FBI and a reward of one million dollars is offered for any information that leads to his capture.